PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

             <b>Payone Checkout JS</b>
          </td>
          <td>
-            Link this content to the container Script loader: After script loaded to display the BS PAYONE payment methods during the checkout process in the online store.
+            Link this content to the container Script loader: After script loaded to display the PAYONE payment methods during the checkout process in the online store.
          </td>
       </tr>
    </tbody>
 </table>

-## Sending an automatic shipping confirmation to BS PAYONE
+## Sending an automatic shipping confirmation to PAYONE

-Set up an event procedure to send an automatic shipping confirmation to BS PAYONE as soon as you have shipped the order.
+Set up an event procedure to send an automatic shipping confirmation to PAYONE as soon as you have shipped the order.

 **Note:** Sending up the following event procedure is mandatory if you have selected the option **Preauthorisation** as **Authorisation method** (see table 1).
 This event procedure is not necessary and cannot be used if you have selected the option **Authorisation**.